redhat-sap/sap-workshops/sap-integration/README.md

 This workshop will cover the following use cases:

 - API management using 3scale, centralizing APIs from both SAP API Business Hub APIs and custom APIs deployed as microservices in OpenShift.
-- Consuming S/4HANA RFCs via SAP JCo and ODATA, using a Red Hat Fuse microservice configuring Camel Routes.
+- Consuming S/4HANA RFCs via SAP JCo and OData, using a Red Hat Fuse microservice configuring Camel Routes.
 Exposing those as REST APIs.
 - Consume previous exposed APIs via custom Angular frontend microservice to make those consumable via web to the end-user.

 ## Environment request